Manchester Homelessness Partnership

 And many more local organisations and dedicated individuals!

 There are many ways in which you can contribute to the aims of the Partnership:

-At the heart of the Partnership are the actions groups, which each tackle a key challenge that people who are homeless may regularly face.
-Each group includes people who have experienced the topic in question, as well as those who have relevant skills and roles.
-The groups include; Prevention, Migration & Destitution, Employment, Mental Health, and the experiences of Women & Young People.
+At the heart of the Partnership are our Charter values and the Actions Groups which tackle specific challenges that people who are homeless may face.
+Each group includes people who have experienced the topic in question, as well as other relevent organisations.

-We also have a partnership board, which brings together representatives from different perspectives of our city.
-The board meets quarterly to use its collective influence to remove any systemic blockages that our network is facing.
-The driving group maintains momentum, supports the action groups, and protects the aims and values of the charter.
+We have a Partnership Board of representatives from different perspectives of our city which meets to use its collective influence to remove systemic blockages.
+We also have a Driving Group which maintains momentum, supports the action groups, and protects the values of the Charter.

 The Manchester Homelessness Charter unites people, organisations, and businesses together with one shared vision and set of values.
-The Charter has been co-created by people experiencing homelessness and the organisations which provide support services.
+The Charter was co-created by people experiencing homelessness and the organisations which provide support services.

 How we do what we do is very important to us.
 If you would like to be part of the Manchester Homelessness Partnership, please read the Charter and commit to working in line with our values.

 ManchesterManchester Homelessness Strategy

 Manchester is coming together to tackle all forms of homelessness.
 As a Partnership, we have developed the following materials to help us do this.
 Some of them may be of interest or use to you: